liuyuan-pal/Gen6D/README.md

 ## Installation

-Required packages are list in `requirements.txt`.
+Required packages are listed in `requirements.txt`.
 To determine how to install PyTorch along with CUDA, please refer to the [pytorch-documentation](https://pytorch.org/get-started/locally/)

 ## Download